MediaWatermark: GPU/CPU-based iOS Watermark Library

 - Light Code.
-This library prevents the need to write a solution for processing raw image and video each time such functionality is required, or to investigate complex solutions all over again trying to find the best way to do image processing on iOS.
+This library prevents the need to write a solution for image and video overlays each time such functionality is required, or to investigate complex solutions all over again.
 MediaWatemark doesn't contain much code and makes it easy to render one image over another image or over a video.

 How does it work?

-Now that the purposes and advantages of our iOS image processing library are clear, how about actually implementing it?
+Now that the purposes and advantages of our iOS watermark library are clear, how about actually implementing it?
 To run an example project or integrate MediaWatermark, you need to make sure that several technical requirements are in place.

-This library is developed for iOS devices only, and supports video and image processing filters in Swift; therefore, it may be considered a Swift image processing library.
+This library is developed for iOS devices only, and supports video and image watermark and overlaying filters in Swift.
 It works with iOS version 9.0 or higher and Swift 3.1, and is available through CocoaPods.

 GPU & CPU